aphanotus/borealis/README.md

 This function takes raw qPCR data and produces a convenient plot and table, which can be used to assess the data.

 ## Data

+### Bombus.forewings

+Preliminary shape data from bumblebee forewings.
+These data were imported from a `tps` file using `read.tps` .
+The `tps` file was created from raw data using `create.tps`.
+These data are very preliminary.
+They have not been curated and have not undergone Procrustes alginment.
+The main purpose of these data are for trouble shooting morphometric worlkflows.

+### Bombus.tree

+This phylogeny covers 26 bumblebee species (*Bombus*) focusing on those found in northeastern North America.
+The tree is based on sequence data from five genes, reported by [Cameron et al. (2007)](https://doi.org/10.1111/j.1095-8312.2007.00784.x).
+The taxa in that study were subset to the species included here.
+Sequences were realigned using ClustalW and the consensus tree was inferred using RAxML.
+The `phylo` list also includes data on taxonomy, node support, species names, and convenient short species codes.

 ### East1916